wp-plugins/ag-custom-admin/readme.txt

 == Description ==
 With this plugin You can hide or change unwanted items in admin and login pages.
 For example, You can easily change header or footer text, remove unwanted options like Screen options, Help options or Favorites dropdown menu.
-You can also completely change or hide buttons from admin menu, or add new customized butons.
+You can also completely change or hide buttons from admin menu, or add new customized buttons.

 Here is the list of options: